-- 35.9.4.
+- 35.10.4.
 A final decision is made by the examiners during the second session.
 Such a final decision should be the unanimous conferment of the degree (in other words the provisional unanimous conferment of the degree as indicated on the reports from the examiners or as agreed upon during the preliminary discussions is confirmed by the examiners).
 Paragraph 33.4 above applies mutatis mutandis for the remainder of the examination process.
-The unanimous conferment of the degree may be made subject to revisions or material revisions being effected by the candidate to the satisfaction of the supervisor(s) or the examiners.
-If the examiners require revisions or material revisions to be made at the oral, and only two examiners were present at the oral, then the third examiner must be informed of such required revisions or material revisions by the nonexamining chairperson after the oral.
-The non-examining chairperson must ascertain whether the third examiner agrees with the required revisions or material revisions. - 35.9.5.
+The unanimous conferment of the degree may only be made subject to the candidate effecting any outstanding revisions or material revisions that were required in the examiners' reports.
+During the oral, the examiners may recommend, but not require, that further revisions should be effected. - 35.10.5.
 Examiners may only deviate from the unanimous conferment of the degree at the oral if there was a recommendation of unanimous conferment in terms of their reports or in terms of the preliminary discussions if exceptional and new information relating to the academic integrity of the work comes to light.

-- 35.9.6.
-The candidate and supervisor(s) return to the room for the third session where the final decision of the examiners is communicated to the candidate by the non-examining chairperson. - 35.9.7.
-Further arrangements (such as timing) are then also made regarding the required revisions or material revisions (if any) to be completed by the candidate.

-35.10.
-An oral in terms of paragraph 35.8.2 (if the provisional outcome as determined by the non-examining chairperson is that there is a dispute) takes place in the following sessions:
+- 35.10.6.
+The candidate and supervisor(s) return to the room for the third session where the final decision of the examiners is communicated to the candidate by the non-examining chairperson. - 35.10.7.
+Further arrangements (such as timing) are then also made regarding the required revisions or material revisions (if any) to be completed by the candidate. - 35.11.
+An oral in terms of paragraph 35.9.2 (if the provisional outcome as determined by the non-examining chairperson is that there is a dispute) takes place in the following sessions:

-- 35.10.1.
-The candidate, the supervisor(s), the non-examining chair and the examiners are present in the first session. - 35.10.2.
-The purpose of this session is: - 35.10.2.1. to provide the candidate with an opportunity to briefly address the examiners on the main implications and contributions of the study by way of a short introduction of maximum 10 minutes; - 35.10.2.2. to provide the opportunity for the examiners to ask the candidate questions, to discuss or clarify issues raised in the written reports or other issues which might arise during the oral; - 35.10.2.3. to serve as a forum for the examiners to discuss their required revisions or material revisions with the candidate which could change the provisional outcome of a dispute from the examiners' reports to a unanimous conferment of the degree at the oral; and - 35.10.2.4. to resolve the dispute among the examiners. - 35.10.3.
+- 35.11.1.
+The candidate, the supervisor(s), the non-examining chair and the examiners are present in the first session. - 35.11.2.
+The purpose of this session is: - 35.11.2.1. to provide the candidate with an opportunity to briefly address the examiners on the main implications and contributions of the study by way of a short introduction of maximum 10 minutes; - 35.11.2.2. to provide the opportunity for the examiners to ask the candidate questions, to discuss or clarify issues raised in the written reports or other issues which might arise during the oral; - 35.11.2.3. to serve as a forum for the examiners to discuss their required revisions or material revisions with the candidate which could change the provisional outcome of a dispute from the examiners' reports to a unanimous conferment of the degree at the oral; and35.11.2.4. to resolve the dispute among the examiners. - 35.11.3.
 The candidate and supervisor(s) (and any other members of the audience) leave the room.